-Dashboard > Global: in the Global dashboard, you have access to an overview of your projects (project portfolio).
-You can group your projects in the form of indicators in order to obtain a relevant vision according to your objectives.
+Dashboard > Global: in the Global dashboard, you have access to an overview of your projects perfect for project management.

 Note: When you access your Global dashboard for the first time, it is empty.
 You must then start by creating your first project portfolio.